hyprland-community/hyprls/parser/data/sources/Using-hyprctl.md

-instances - lists all running instances of Hyprland with their info layouts - lists all layouts available (including from plugins) configerrors - lists all current config parsing errors rollinglog - prints tail of the log
+instances - lists all running instances of Hyprland with their info layouts - lists all layouts available (including from plugins) configerrors - lists all current config parsing errors rollinglog - prints tail of the log.
+Also supports -f/--follow option locked - prints whether the current session is locked. descriptions - returns a JSON with all config options, their descriptions and types. submap - prints the current submap the keybinds are in
 ```

 For the getoption command, the option name should be written as